jodyphelan/TBProfiler/README.md

 ### Non-H37Rv databases

-It is possible run TBProfiler on another reference genome.
+It is possible run TB-Profiler on another reference genome.
 Although there is currently no helper tool to create the databases for other references automatically, checkout the [tbdb repository](https://github.com/jodyphelan/tbdb) to find out more about what you need.

 ## Under the hood